How do you price your broking services?

 We recognise the importance of cost justification in today's tough economic environment.
 Give us a call, we'll carry out a detailed analysis and personally present a "plain English" report for you!

 Will solar energy save me money ?

 Solar energy installations are getting cheaper but it is doubtful if they are now at a level which is cost effective for commercial and industrial clients in an urban environment.
-Commercial and industrial grid energy has recently become cheaper and is likely to remain at these low levels for some time yet.
-This makes the economics of solar energy but at present most commercial and industrial clients have found it to be uneconomic but sometimes installed it to improve their corporate citizen profile.
+Commercial and industrial grid energy costs are increasing and it is likely this trend will continue.
+This improves the economics of solar energy but at present most commercial and industrial clients have found it to be uneconomic but sometimes installed it to improve their corporate citizen profile.

 To see why, you need to appreciate what is involved.
 A solar installation typically consists of: